bigcode-project/bigcode-analysis/data_analysis/README.md

 # Data anlaysis

-In this folder we provide code for data analysis:
+In this folder we provide code for analysis of code datasets:
 * Near deduplication

+* Near decontamination from HumanEval and MBPP evaluation banchmarks

 * Python data analysis:
     * Natural language distribution in comments/docstrings